37234 Advanced Calculus6cp; 3-4hpw: 2-3hpw (lecture, online), 1hpw (tutorial)

-Requisite(s): 35102 Introduction to Analysis and Multivariable Calculus OR 33230 Mathematical Modelling 2 OR 33360 Mathematics for Physical Science OR 37132 Introduction to Mathematical Analysis and Modelling
+Requisite(s): 35102 Introduction to Analysis and Multivariable Calculus OR 33230 Mathematical Modelling 2 OR 33290 Statistics and Mathematics for Science OR 37132 Introduction to Mathematical Analysis and Modelling

 These requisites may not apply to students in certain courses.
 See access conditions.